shaopengw/Awesome-Music-Generation/README.md

 }
 ```
 ### MelodySet
-We will release the [MelodySet](https://huggingface.co/datasets/ManzhenWei/MelodySet), containing processed melodies for [MusicCaps](https://huggingface.co/datasets/google/MusicCaps) and [Musicbench](https://huggingface.co/datasets/amaai-lab/MusicBench).
+We release the [MelodySet](https://huggingface.co/datasets/ManzhenWei/MelodySet), containing processed melodies for [MusicCaps](https://huggingface.co/datasets/google/MusicCaps) and [Musicbench](https://huggingface.co/datasets/amaai-lab/MusicBench).
 We extract the melodies using [basic-pitch](https://github.com/spotify/basic-pitch-ts) and organize them using melody triplets.
-MelodySet is a subset of the MusicSet Each waveform file `.wav`  has a corresponding melody file`.txt` with same filename prefix.
+Each waveform file `.wav`  has a corresponding melody file`.txt` with same filename prefix.
 For example, `00040020.wav` corresponds to `00040020.txt`, and all melodies are placed in a single directory.

-The orginization of music waveform and text description are same as that in MusicSet.
+The orginization of music waveform and text description are same as that in previous Dataset section.
 Thus we only show the dataset structure of melody part as following:
 ```bash
 your_path/
 └── melody_text/00040020.txt